OpenZWave/node-openzwave-shared/README.md

 **Be sure to install BOTH the binary (libopenzwave-x.y) AND the development package (libopenzwave-dev).**

+**Node.JS >= 3.0 users**: please send me reports if the addon works or breaks.
+I've had very bad experience with the NodeJS API quicksand already, and NAN appears to not be able to keep up.
+The NodeJS API is truly a wizard's tribute to Ctrl+Z.

 It should also compile in Windows, but you need to edit binding.gyp to set the paths for the OpenZWave library sources and libraries.